microsoft/presidio/docs/analyzer/customizing_nlp_models.md

         -
         lang_code: es
         model_name: es_core_news_md
+    ner_model_configuration:
+    labels_to_ignore:
+    - O
+    model_to_presidio_entity_mapping:
+        PER: PERSON
+        LOC: LOCATION
+        ORG: ORGANIZATION
+        AGE: AGE
+        ID: ID
+        DATE: DATE_TIME
+    low_confidence_score_multiplier: 0.4
+    low_score_entity_names:
+    - ID
+    - ORG
     ```

+    The `ner_model_configuration` section contains the following parameters:

+  - `labels_to_ignore`: A list of labels to ignore.
+For example, `O` (no entity) or entities you are not interested in returning.
+  - `model_to_presidio_entity_mapping`: A mapping between the transformers model labels and the Presidio entity types.
+  - `low_confidence_score_multiplier`: A multiplier to apply to the score of entities with low confidence.
+  - `low_score_entity_names`: A list of entity types to apply the low confidence score multiplier to.

-    The default conf file is read during the default initialization of the `AnalyzerEngine`.
+    The [default conf file](https://github.com/microsoft/presidio/blob/main/presidio-analyzer/conf/default.yaml) is read during the default initialization of the `AnalyzerEngine`.
 Alternatively, the path to a custom configuration file can be passed to the `NlpEngineProvider`:

     ```python
     from presidio_analyzer import AnalyzerEngine, RecognizerRegistry